olemb/dbfread/README.rst

 * simple but flexible API.

-* records are returned as dictionaries with native Python data types.
-Can also use ordered dictionaries and custom record types.
+* data is returned as native Python data types.

+* records are ordered dictionaries, but can be recofigured to be of any type.

 * aims to handle all variants of DBF files.
-(Currently only widely tested with Visual FoxPro, but all other files have worked so far.)
+(Currently only widely tested with Visual FoxPro, but has worked well with other variants.)

 * support for 9 field types (date, float, integer, logical, memo, numeric, text, time and the Visual FoxPro specific flags).
 New types